Serralq/Project-Norn/docs/travels/atri.md

 </div>
 Don't forget that this is a real business and if we want to keep visiting then we've got to be polite.
-Try to check if there's anyone in the restaurant and stay outside if there's a few people left so you can go inside without anyone there and get permission to take some photos.
+Try to check if there's anyone in the restaurant and stay outside if there's a few people left so it is possible to go inside without anyone there and get permission to take some photos.

 ### (!)Kaze no Atelier